Daishy/range-slider/README.md

 ## Features
 * changing the step size between values
+* Setting the displayed decimal-precision for values.
 * changing the minimal and maximal difference allowed between the lower and upper value
 * Value-Tooltips can be displayed never, always, on-focus or on-change.
 * slider can be read-only.
 * slider integrates in the vaadin-8 binder

 ## Known Limitations
-* Currently only integer-ranges are supported.
 * Styling adapted to valo, other themes may require some tuning.
 See the range-slider.css for more infos.

 ## Building and running demo